fbokhari7/fbokhari7/README.md

 🏛 Law-Schools Public
 A centralized database providing insights into law school admissions, academic performance, and bar exam success across the U.S.
-Tech Stack: Python, Pandas, Seaborn

 🚲 London-Bike-Share Public
 Predictive analysis on bike-sharing demand using 17,414 observations of 10 variables.
-Includes EDA, feature engineering, and model training in Jupyter Notebooks.
-Tech Stack: Jupyter, Scikit-learn, Matplotlib

 📊 Superstore_Excel Public
 Sales and profitability analysis of a retail superstore across regions, categories, and customer segments using Excel PivotTables.
-Tech Stack: Excel, PivotTables, Charts

 📈 Tableau-Project Public
 A Tableau dashboard designed to visualize and analyze the global burden of tuberculosis (TB) by region and year.
-Tech Stack: Tableau, CSV, WHO Data

 🏠 California-Housing-Project Public
 A machine learning pipeline that predicts median housing prices in California using housing and geographic features.
-Tech Stack: Scikit-learn, Pipeline, GridSearchCV

 ### 📫 Let's Connect

 📧 **Email**: faizanbokhari7@gmail.com